Motorcycle License in Idaho

 Whether you are a rookie or a veteran, you should consider sharpening your skills by way of a rider course.
 Idaho STAR (Skills Training Advantage for Riders), a program incorporated within the Idaho Department of Education, offers classes designed for those who either want to learn how to ride or to improve upon the skills they already have.

 The basic course is aimed primarily at young, first-time riders and at those who have little to no experience on a motorcycle.

 Because of that if you are younger than 21 years old, the state requires you to complete and pass a motorcycle rider trainer course.
 Still, it's a good idea, though not a requirement for those older, to sign up regardless of your age.

 Besides the obvious, there are additional benefits to completing an approved training course successfully.
-For starters, it could get you out of the riding skills portion of the exam if you "graduate" within one year of applying for a motorcycle license.
+For starters, it could get you out of the riding skills portion of the exam if you "graduate" within 1 year of applying for a motorcycle license.
 Secondly, it could get you a lower insurance rate.

 At the very least, you should thoroughly study the Idaho Motorcycle Operators Manual.
 It covers all the information, such as road rules and safety practices, that you will encounter during the written knowledge test and on the road.